Downside of Perseverance

 Sustained effort in the face of difficulty is important to mathematics learning but not always sufficient.
 Students and teachers must be able to recognize when effort is not productive.
 For example, continued effort may not be helpful if students keep failing to arrive at correct solutions.

 These students do not give up too quickly; rather, they keep doing the same thing over and over without advancing.
-While a promise of COMPUTER BASLED LEARNING ENVIRONMENTS ECCBLEs is efficiency, they also have the potential to use students’ time unproductively and undermine effective learning—revealing the need for refining pedagogical theories of how to support productive struggle.
+While computer based learning systems promise to increase efficiency in homework completion and grading, they also have the potential to use students’ time unproductively and undermine effective learning—revealing the need for refining pedagogical theories of how to support productive struggle.

 Logic model of hypothesized factors with the potential to contribute to whether and how a student persists in an ASSISTments Skill Builder.